Daring Greatly is about vulnerability.

 Narcissism is Shame and Lack of Vulnerability

-I found Brene Brown’s analysis of looking at today’s narcissism illuminating.
-It opened a new door for me.
+I found Brene Brown’s analysis of looking at today’s narcissism very deep and on point.

 Brene Brown tells she stumbled upon shame and empathy research rather randomly.